rekterakathom/ArmaDediHelper/README.md

 All collaborative work, such as issue reports and pull requests, should be submitted to this GitHub repository in their provided sections.

 # 📜 Licensing
-Licensed with the MIT License.
+Licensed with the MIT License with one extra condition.
 By using this software, you agree to the terms and conditions of the license.